m-ah07/to-do-list/README.md

-# To-Do List App
+# 📝 To-Do List App

-A dynamic and interactive To-Do List application built with HTML, CSS, and JavaScript.
-This app helps you efficiently manage your tasks with added features like categories, priorities, and customizability.
+A dynamic and interactive To-Do List application built with **HTML**, **CSS**, and **JavaScript**.
+This app helps you efficiently manage your tasks with features like custom categories, priorities, and persistent data storage.

 ## 🚀 Features
--	**Add Tasks:** Add tasks with a category and priority for better organization.
+- **Add Tasks:** Easily add tasks with specific categories and priorities.
--	**Custom Categories:** Create your own custom categories for unique tasks.
+- **Custom Categories:** Create unique categories tailored to your needs.
--	**Prioritize Tasks:** Assign priorities (High, Medium, Low) to each task.
+- **Prioritize Tasks:** Assign priorities (High, Medium, Low) for better task management.
--	**Mark as Complete:** Check tasks off your list when they’re done.
+- **Mark as Complete:** Toggle tasks as completed and keep track of progress.
--	**Delete Tasks:** Easily remove tasks that are no longer needed.
+- **Delete Tasks:** Safely delete tasks with confirmation prompts.
+- **Persistent Data:** Save and retrieve tasks using Local Storage, ensuring your tasks are always available.
--	**User-Friendly Design:** Intuitive interface for managing your to-do list.
+- **User-Friendly Design:** A responsive and intuitive interface for all devices.

 ## 📸 Screenshot